-Reason: To give vehicles using the access free and unhindered access to and from the highway in the interest of highway safety.
+Reason: To ensure the removal of and to preclude the creation of unnecessary points of traffic conflict in the highway in the interests of highway safety.

-8 Any new boundary planting shall be planted a minimum of 1 metre back from the highway boundary and any visibility splay.
+Any new boundary planting shall be planted a minimum of 1 metre back from the highway boundary and any visibility splay and retained free of obstruction above 600mm at all times.